Murphy signs bill to raise veteran benefit payments

-TRENTON — Recognizing an increased cost of living, Gov. Phil Murphy on Thursday signed into law a bipartisan bill that increases state payments to qualified veterans.
+TRENTON — Gov. Phil Murphy on Thursday signed into law a bill that increases state payments to qualified veterans.

-For certain veterans diagnosed with disabilities from their wartime service, annual payments will increase to $1,800 from $750, Murphy's Office said Thursday.
+For certain veterans diagnosed with disabilities from their wartime service, annual payments will increase to $1,800 from $750, Murphy's office said.
 Payments for certain disabilities covered under the Paraplegic and Hemiplegic Veterans’ Allowance program had not increased since 1981, and payments to blind veterans covered under the Blind Veterans’ Allowance Program had not increased since 1971.

-"A lot has changed over the past several decades, and it is important for our state to keep up with the rising cost of living in our support for New Jersey veterans,” Murphy said in a prepared statement following the bill's signing.
+"A lot has changed over the past several decades, and it is important for our state to keep up with the rising cost of living in our support for New Jersey veterans,” Murphy said in a statement.
 “Veterans who were disabled in the line of duty made an immeasurable sacrifice on behalf of our nation.
 Ensuring these veterans receive the financial assistance they need and deserve from our state is how we can honor that sacrifice.”

 People are also reading…